arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-ttn/content.md

 ### 1. Setting up the Environment

 Start by going [here](https://console.cloud.thethings.network/).
-First chose your region.
+First choose your region.
 Next, sign in with your The Things Network account.
 If you don't have an account, create a new one on the login page.
 Then fill all the required fields to complete a new registration.

 ![The Things Network homepage](assets/vs_ard_ttn_home.png)